Brazil launches a $5 billion investment tender for 5G.

 The tender is for the right to create and run four “blocks” of frequency spectrum for the next 20 years, as well as a separate government communications network.

-Bidding for the latter will exclude Huawei, the Chinese telecoms giant that has been accused of espionage by the US, putting Brazil in a bind and forcing it to navigate the volatile tech standoff between the world’s two most powerful nations, which are also its two greatest trading partners.
+Bidding for the latter will exclude all equipment made by Huawei, the Chinese telecoms firm that has been accused of espionage by the US, putting Brazil in a bind and forcing it to negotiate the volatile tech conflict between China and the US.

+Brazil’s two main trading partners are also the world’s two largest powers, and the country has been under pressure from both sides over the ground rules for its 5G network, prompting the tender to be postponed from an initial timeline of early 2021.

-There are fifteen firms that have registered to bid, the largest of which already have operations in Brazil, including Telecom Italia’s local subsidiary Tim, Telefonica’s Brazilian business, and Claro, which is owned by Mexico’s Carlos Slim’s America Movil.
+The largest bidders already have operations in Brazil, including Telecom Italia’s local affiliate, Tim; Telefonica’s Brazilian business; and Claro, which is owned by Mexican telecoms magnate Carlos Slim’s America Movil.

-The government of President Jair Bolsonaro is requesting a total investment of 50 billion reais ($9 billion): It will spend 40 billion reais to develop the 5G network, which will be one of Latin America’s first, and ten billion reais for frequency rights.
+The government is asking 50 billion reais ($9 billion) in total investments: 40 billion reais to develop the 5G network, which will be one of Latin America’s first, and 10 billion reais to pocket for frequency rights and use to improve connection for public schools.